Top 5 best mountain lakes in Corsica to explore with your family New

 Activities: hiking, picnicking, nature watching.

-4. Lake Ninu : a stroll among the pozzine
+4. Lake Ninu: a walk among the pozzines

-Located on the vast Camputile plateau, Lake Ninu is surrounded by pozzine.
-These peat bogs, endemic to the Corsica Regional Nature Park, play an essential role in preserving biodiversity.
+Located on the vast Camputile plateau, Lake Ninu is surrounded by pozzines.
+These peat bogs, endemic to the Corsican Regional Nature Park, play an essential role in preserving biodiversity.
 Many plant and animal species find refuge here, such as the Corsican salamander and the macrostigma trout.
-There are many hygrophilous plant species here, including grasses, sedges, snow daisies, and Corsican butterwort.
+There are many hygrophilous plant species here, including grasses, sedges, snow daisies and Corsican butterwort.

-The pozzine are particularly fragile areas and must not be walked on under any circumstances.
-To preserve their natural balance, it is essential to stay on the marked trails and to behave in an environmentally friendly manner.
+Pozzines are particularly fragile areas and must not be walked on under any circumstances.
+To preserve their natural balance, it is essential to stay on the marked paths and adopt an environmentally friendly approach.

 Did you know?

-The Lac de Bettaniella (sometimes called Lac de Rotondu) is the largest natural lake in Corsica and offers numerous hiking trails.
-Nestled at an altitude of 2,100 meters at the foot of the imposing Monte Rotondu (2,622 m), this glacial giant covers seven hectares.
-Frozen for nearly seven months, the waters of this Corsican lake reflect the peaks.
+The largest natural lake in Corsica, Lake Bettaniella (sometimes called Lake Rotondu) offers many hiking trails.
+Nestled at an altitude of 2,100 metres at the foot of the imposing Monte Rotondu (2,622 m), this glacial giant covers seven hectares.
+Frozen for almost seven months, the waters of this Corsican lake reflect the peaks.
 Rock and ice combine to create a breathtaking landscape.

 Accessibility: from the Cervello forest, south of Venacu.